cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - Configurable input trigger modes for each timer
 - Configurable prescaler for each timer
 - Configurable counting mode for each timer
-- Configurable channel comparator threshold and comparator operation for each timer
+- Four comparators for each timer.
+Configurable channel comparator threshold and comparator operation for each comparator.
 - Four configurable output events
+- 4-bit PWM output for each timer.
 - Configurable clock gating of each timer

 Block Architecture